 If you’ve invested, or are thinking of investing, in the Yieldstreet Alternative Income Fund, you will also have the opportunity to enroll in the Fund’s DRIP, allowing you to put your distributions right back into your investment in the Fund.

 So what’s the big deal?
 Well, while it may be true that each distribution isn’t a huge windfall on its own, collectively the distributions can make a big difference when reinvested consistently over a longer period of time.
 Let’s explore why DRIPs can be so compelling.

 DRIPs harness the power of compounding returns.
 This one concept can be a powerful tool available to investors.
 Reinvested distributions and dividends can increase the size of invested principal on which future distributions are based.
 This can create a virtuous cycle that has the potential to supplement an investment over the long-term.

-Using the Yieldstreet Prism Fund as an example and assuming an annual distribution rate of 7%1, let’s say you invest the Fund’s minimum of $10,000 and elect to participate in the Fund’s DRIP program.
-The Fund would distribute to you $175 in the first quarter.
-As the table below illustrates, reinvesting that first $175 can increase the second dividend payment by more than $3.
-By the end of the year, the quarterly dividend payments have increased by nearly $10, and the value of the principal investment has increased by more than $700.
+Using the Yieldstreet Alternative Income Fund as an example and assuming an annual distribution rate of 8%1, let’s say you invest $10,000 and elect to participate in the Fund’s DRIP program.
+The Fund would distribute to you $200 in the first quarter.
+As shown by the table below, reinvesting that first $200 can increase the second dividend payment by $4.
+By the end of the year, the quarterly dividend payments have increased by over $12, and the value of the principal investment has increased by more than $800.

 DRIPs automate your investing.
 This can be a huge plus for those who would rather not spend all of their time staring at their portfolio.
 Buy-and-hold investing can be a passive exercise and DRIPs can help make it easier to grow your investment position without having to lift a finger.
 Rather than having to keep refreshing your Yieldstreet Wallet while waiting for a distribution to appear, the cash distribution will be put to work in the background by being reinvested into the Fund.